wordpress-mobile/WordPress-Android/docs/talkback-guidelines.md

 ### <a name="spoken-order"></a>Traversal/Spoken Order

 The reading order of the views are determined by the order in which XML elements are declared.
-There might be times when this order doesn't translate to a natural sounding utterance by TalkBack so the order can be modified using these two attributes.
+There might be times when this order doesn't translate to a natural-sounding utterance by TalkBack so the order can be modified using these two attributes.

 * `accessibilityTraversalAfter`: takes the id of a view after which this one is visited in accessibility traversal
 * `accessibilityTraversalBefore`: takes the id of a view before which this one is visited in accessibility traversal process.
 * These can be set programmatically using `setAccessibilityTraversalBefore` and `setAccessibilityTraversalAfter`
-* Note : These attributes are only available in API 22 and above.
+* Note: These attributes are only available in API 22 and above.
 To utilize it in lower versions, `ViewCompat` can be leveraged (only enables the functionality if API 22 and above).

 	 ```java
 	ViewCompat.setAccessibilityDelegate(imageView2, object : AccessibilityDelegateCompat() {